CMurtagh-LGTM/CMurtagh-LGTM.github.io/_posts/2025-06-02-turnip-whelps.md

 Then the tail was cut clean off and a greenstuff snake-like tail added.
-Finally a blob of greenstuff on the snount formed into a helmet shape.
+Finally a blob of greenstuff on the snout formed into a helmet shape.
 The goal was to look more meaty rather than furry.